watson-developer-cloud/community/conversation/README.md

 - It is good practice to have the bot confirm what was understood.
 Note however, that the prompts are also rendered when filling in within a single sentence, which may not be desired for some applications.
      - Example:

-            User: "I want to order large Margarita with olives"
+            User: "I want to order large Margherita with olives"

             Bot: "Size of the pizza ordered is large."

-            Bot: "Type of the pizza order is set to Margarita."
+            Bot: "Type of the pizza order is set to Margherita."

             Bot: "Extra topping: olives"

-            Bot: "Thank you for ordering a large margarita pizza with olives."
+            Bot: "Thank you for ordering a large margherita pizza with olives."

 ###  Ordering pizza - confirmation <a id="ordering-pizza-confirmation"></a>